CPLS.LONDON

 To reserve your place or ask any questions, please drop us an email and we'll get back to you as soon as we can.

-Weekend Workshop - Working with Neurodiverse Couples
+Working with Neurodiverse Couples

 If you are working with couples, you are almost certainly already working with neurodiverse couples, whether or not you or they are aware of it.
 Our workshop is designed to give you an understanding of how the difference in neurotypes manifests itself in relationships, the difficulties these differences commonly create, and how to deal with them successfully in counselling.